 Dangerous weather may or may not impact assignment of fault in a truck accident in Altoona, depending on the specific circumstances.
 Trucking companies or their insurers may try to use weather as a defense, hoping that it is something that a jury will attach themselves to because everyone has driven in bad weather and nobody likes to think they are at fault.
 Nonetheless, the duty is the same.
 Drivers have a responsibility to know what the weather conditions are.
 Their duty is to protect against the dangers associated with the weather condition.

 If you have been hurt by a truck collision in snow, rain, or other inclement weather, consider reaching out to a personal injury attorney.
 An Altoona truck accident involving bad weather lawyer may know exactly what to look for, when to look for what experts to call, and what evidence is going to be crucial to your case.
-Reach out today to schedule a consultation.
+Contact us today to schedule a consultation.